 On the other side of the debate, you have Loren Cordain, the founder of the Paleo movement, who believes that moderate alcohol consumption is fair game, despite the fact that, as Cordain writes, “virtually all humans living as hunter-gatherers during the Paleolithic era likely did not consume alcohol.”

 But whether or not Paleolithic man drank alcohol is actually a scientifically debated topic, with many believing that our early ancestors actually did enjoy alcohol as the occasional drink.
-As Patrick McGovern observes in Scientific American, “our ancestral early hominins were probably already making wines, beers, meads and mixed fermented beverages from wild fruits, chewed roots and grains, honey, and all manner of herbs and spices culled from their environments.”
+As Patrick McGovern observes in Scientific American, “our ancestral early hominids were probably already making wines, beers, meads and mixed fermented beverages from wild fruits, chewed roots and grains, honey, and all manner of herbs and spices culled from their environments.”
 But this has wider implications than just your diet.
 Making fruit into alcohol “ushered in humankind’s first biotechnology, based on empirical observation,” McGovern writes.
 He goes on: “It is quite possible that much of what we consider uniquely human — music, dance, theater, religious storytelling and worship, language, and a thought process that would eventually become science — were stimulated by the creation and consumption of alcoholic beverages during the Paleolithic period.”

 And homo sapiens aren’t alone here.
 The earliest primates evolved to down alcohol as well, like the Malaysian pen-tailed tree shrew that drinks the equivalent of nine glasses of wine a night without getting drunk.
 Talk about tolerance.